TobiasPSP/GetNetStat/README.md

 ## Notes

-DNS-Resolution is a particularly expensive and slow task.
-So if you don't need resolved IP addresses, don't resolve.
+DNS resolution is a particularly expensive and slow task.
+If you don't need resolved IP addresses, don't resolve.
 That's why `Get-NetStat` *by default does not* resolve IP addresses.

-To resolve IP addresses, add the parameter `-Resolve`.  `Get-NetStat` sports a very fast multi-threaded DNS resolution with up to 80 parallel name resolutions.
+To resolve IP addresses, add the `-Resolve` parameter.  `Get-NetStat` sports a very fast multi-threaded DNS resolution with up to 80 parallel name resolutions.
 Even though it is fast, not resolving is faster.
-So use `-Resolve` wisely.
+Use `-Resolve` wisely.

 To make DNS resolution versatile and reusable, it is performed by a separate cmdlet named `Resolve-HostNameProperty`.
 You can use this command separately to resolve any IP address in any list of objects.